Miss E Williamsemma.email@example.com

 More details can be found below.

 There are a variety of online resources available to students at all key stages, including My Maths, MathsWatch, Seneca Learning and Integral Maths.
 We also use Oak Academy lessons for our virtual curriculum.
 These online platforms have interactive lessons, walkthroughs, practice questions and exam style questions for the students to use.
 MathsWatch also has tutorial videos on every topic that is on the syllabus so students can use this to self-study/revise topics in their own time.

 In Year 11 and at Key Stage 5, we provide all students with a ‘Maths Bible’ which consists of a large bank of practice exam papers.
 This helps build their confidence with exam style questions and prepare them for their external examinations.

 CLUBS & ACTIVITIES

-Maths Homework club runs every lunch time in the computer rooms in the Maths block.
-There is always a maths teacher available to help the students with any problems the students may have.
-National Number Day to raise money for the NSPCC is also an activity in the department.
+Maths Support club runs every lunch time in the computer rooms in the maths block.
+There is always a member of the maths team available to help the students with any problems the students may have.

 - Do we need to buy text books?

 No, we provide all text books that students need however optional revision resources are offered at discounted prices to students.
 Letters are sent home about these resources at the relevant time.